Skip to Content

 Pedernales Falls is one of the most popular Texas waterfalls, thanks partly to its easy location to Austin and San Antonio.

-In the Texas small town of Johnson City, Pedernales Falls is one of the more unique falls in the state.
+In the small town of Johnson City, Pedernales Falls is one of the most unique falls in the state of Texas.

 The falls here at Pedernales Falls are spread across the Pedernales River and cascade over the limestone rocks, creating beautiful waterfalls.